• Home

 A driving ban is a severe penalty for more serious traffic offenses in Germany.
 It’s a temporary ban on driving for a certain period.

 • Duration: The length of the ban varies according to the offense.
-It can be a few weeks or several months.
+It can be one month or several months.

 • Imposition: Driving bans are usually imposed in addition to a fine and points on the driver’s license.